June 15, 2021

 - A second project will follow to renew the existing incinerators from 2027 to 2029.

-A formal presentation will last for approximately 30 minutes.
-The rest of the time is available for attendees to ask questions.
-The virtual meetings will cover:
+A formal presentation was given, with the rest of the time available for attendees to ask questions.
+The virtual meetings covered:

 - Background information